Relative Fundamental Groups and Rational Points: Path torsors, non-abelian crystals and period maps

-\begin{exa} Suppose that $\cur{C}=\mathrm{Rep}_k\left(H\right)$, for some affine group scheme $H$ over $k$.
-Then an affine group scheme $G$ over $\cur{C}$ 'is' just an affine group scheme $G_0$ over $k$ together with an action of $H$.
-A representation of $G$ 'is' then just an $H$-equivariant representation of $G_0$, or in other words, a representation of the semi-direct product $G_0\rtimes H$. \end{exa}
+\begin{example} Suppose that $\cur{C}=\mathrm{Rep}_k\left(H\right)$, for some affine group scheme $H$ over $k$.
+Then an affine group scheme $G$ over $\cur{C}$ `is' just an affine group scheme $G_0$ over $k$ together with an action of $H$.
+A representation of $G$ `is' then just an $H$-equivariant representation of $G_0$, or in other words, a representation of the semi-direct product $G_0\rtimes H$. \end{example}

 Representations have another interpretation.
 Suppose that $V$ is an $\cur{O}_G$-comodule, and let $R$ be a $\cur{C}$-algebra.
 A point $g\in G\left(R\right)$ is then a morphism $\cur{O}_G\rightarrow R$ of $\cur{C}$-algebras, and hence for any such $g$ we get a morphism